There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 Makeup Brushes For Beginners

-When I was still a newbie, I couldn’t help but stare in awe how makeup artists ‘paint’ someone’s face using their brushes in such a fluid way, effortlessly.
+When I was still a newbie, I couldn’t help but stare in awe how makeup artists ‘paint’ someone’s face using these in such a fluid way, effortlessly.
 The transformation that follows is just as equally amazing.

 Back then, I used my fingers when applying concealer, and sometimes when applying and blending my eyeshadow.
 I thought I was doing great back then, but I just couldn’t get the same finish I wanted.